adrien-bon/bevy_ecs_tiled/README.md

 - [drjamgo_hex_16x16](https://opengameart.org/content/basic-hex-tile-set-16x16): an hexagonal tileset from [Dr. Jango](https://opengameart.org/users/dr-jamgo), licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/)
 - [kenney-sketch-desert](https://kenney.nl/assets/sketch-desert): an isometric tileset from [Kenney](https://kenney.nl/), licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/)

+## Contributing

+If you can contribute, please do!

+If you would like to contribute but don't know where to start, [read this discussion](https://github.com/adrien-bon/bevy_ecs_tiled/discussions/1).

 ## LICENSE